Authentication

 Token endpoint

-Below you'll find some examples of how to implement the authentication endpoint in your backend, one for a Node.js server, and one for ASP.NET.
+Below you'll find some examples of how you could implement the authentication endpoint in your backend, one for a Node.js server, and one for ASP.NET.

 app.get("/token", async (req, res) => {